moshiur1412/PosterBuilder/readme.md

 1. Install Docker on your machine.
 You can download Docker from [docker.com](https://www.docker.com).

 2. Clone the PosterBuilder repository from GitHub using the following command:

 ```
 git clone https://github.com/moshiur1412/PosterBuilder.git

 ```

 3. Navigate to the cloned directory using the terminal:

 ```
 cd PosterBuilder

 ```

 4. Use Docker Compose to build and run the application:

 ```
 docker-compose up

 ```

 5. Once the application is up and running, access it in your web browser by clicking [http://localhost:9000](http://localhost:9000).
 This link will direct you to the Poster Builder interface, where you can start creating posters as per your preferences.

+6. Once the application is up and running, access it in your web browser by clicking [http://localhost:9000](http://localhost:9000).
+This link will direct you to the Poster Builder interface, where you can start creating posters as per your preferences.

 ## References